Horaunt/twitter_trend_scraper/README.md

 ### Twitter (X) Login

-Make sure to update the Twitter username and password in the script.
+Make sure to update the Twitter username and password in the cred.py file.

 ### Proxy Configuration